The Chemicals You’re Washing Down Your Drain Are Making Your Pipes and Health, Worse.

-Your pipes are clogged, and you want to get rid of the blockage ASAP, so you pour a bottle of chemical cleaner down your drain.
+Your pipes are clogged, and you want to get rid of the blockage ASAP, so pour a bottle of chemical cleaner down your drain.
 Problem solved, right?
 Wrong!
-Very, very wrong, reader.
-Those chemical cleaners that we use to avoid calls to a plumber are not saving us as much as much money as we think.
+Very, very bad, reader.
+Those chemical cleaners we use to avoid calls to a plumber are not saving us as much money as we think.

-Sure, sometimes we can buy a $10 bottle of drain cleaner and be done with our clog.
+Sometimes we can buy a $10 bottle of drain cleaner and be done with our clog.
 Sometimes.
-However, most of the time, chemical cleaners fail to do the job, so we buy more of it until the clog finally clears.
-Some of us don’t realize that each bottle of cleaner slowly but surely sets us up for disaster.
+However, chemical cleaners usually fail to do the job, so we buy more of it until the clog finally clears.
+Unfortunately, some of us don’t realize that each bottle of cleaner slowly but surely sets us up for disaster.

 Not only do chemical cleaners not do as good a job as drain augers or hydro-jetting equipment, but their use damages your pipes!
 These cleaners are dangerous to your home and family and should never be allowed anywhere near your lines.

 You may feel like chemical cleaners work through magic.
 You pour them down a drain, wait for a half-hour, rinse them with hot water, and viola, your drain is clean.
 However, it’s not magic but chemistry that tries to clear your pipes.

 No matter what form they may come in, chemical cleaners work by reacting with the organic material that most clogs are made of.
 This reaction creates heat and slowly dissolves the individual components of a clog.
 Unfortunately, while it does this, it is also heating and dissolving the walls of your pipes.